 Coming up the switchback was a gorgeous chaise of sky blue and gold, drawn by two white horses with a driver in livery.
 A small crowd gathered in the courtyard to watch.
-Although it was cool this morning, still being mid-February, the foyer doors stood wide open as the carriage drew up.
-Its door opened to permit the exit of a figure in velvet, and Minka gasped in delight.
+Although it was cool this morning, still being mid-February, the foyer doors stood wide open as the carriage drew up through open gates.
+The carriage door opened to permit the exit of a figure in velvet, and Minka gasped in delight.